rrmhearts/pytorch-mnist-vae/README.md

 # Variational Auto-Encoder for MNIST
-- Pytorch: 0.4+
+- Pytorch: 1.6+
-- Python: 3.6+
+- Python: 3.7.8
+- Tensorflow: 2.3.1
+- Scipy: 1.4.1

+*This version has been updated to fix deprecations in scipy and tensorflow*

-An Pytorch Implementation of variational auto-encoder (VAE) for MNIST descripbed in the paper:
+An Pytorch Implementation of variational auto-encoder (VAE) for MNIST described in the paper:
 * [Auto-Encoding Variational Bayes](https://arxiv.org/pdf/1312.6114) by Kingma et al.

 > This repo. is developed based on [Tensorflow-mnist-vae](https://github.com/hwalsuklee/tensorflow-mnist-VAE).